namiwa/EG3301R/README.md

 ## ASI-304: Applying AI and Machine Learning to Satellite Data

 ### Introduction
 This repo documents our technical exploration of applying AI and ML techniques on satellite data.
+See our prototype model running on Tensorflow.js [here.](http://downloadedfromspace.herokuapp.com/)

 ### Installation